Promoting Super Sucklers

 Animals should be functional and free moving on sound feet, with a long level top line, not rising at the root of the tail, broad and expanding over loins to hips, pin bones well apart especially in the bulls.
 The shoulders gently sloping and well set in, the ribs well sprung.
 The underline should be level.
 The hindquarters long from hook to pin, buttocks being well fleshed down to the hocks, which when viewed from the back, should be straight, turning neither inwards or outwards.

 Level, well developed but not pendulous, the teats of moderate size, set evenly and pointing to the ground.
 It is important that the rudimentary teats of bulls should be wide set and well developed.

 Should be fine and handle well, dark pigment preferred.

-'Mismarking' is also acceptable, where the animal may appear as standard or overmarked in the body, but has one or more white claws on the back feet.
+'Mismarking' is also acceptable, where the animal appears overmarked in the body but could also have, for example, one or more white claws on the back feet.

 Ideal for the low input market of today, the British White is an easy-feeding beef breed which excels at easy calving, efficient rearing and high quality beef production.

 British White females are well-suited for use with a terminal sire as they are genuinely easy calving and exceptional mothers, making them an effective choice for commercial suckler systems.
 As a sire, the British White will give heifers of any breed an easy first calving.
 Calves are vigorous and will achieve good growth rates at weaning and beyond even when outwintered.

 Choosing the right outlet for your stock will help to make them a commercial success!
 Take a look at the following ways to market the product of your herd:

 - Finished British White steers and heifers will produce an